jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/06-Debugging.md

 ### !question

 *This problem is exactly the same as above.
-This time, correct the use of "slice" method to solve the issue.*
+This time, correct the use of "slice" to solve the issue.*

 Given a string, a starting index, and an ending index, get the characters from the start to end.
 The string should be inclusive of the start and end.